Giants of the seas: How 6,500 container ships really keep global trade running – Creative image: Xpert.Digital

 Panamax and Neo-Panamax class (4,500-8,000 TEU)

-Panamax ships, designed to transit the old Panama Canal locks, account for 6.1% of the fleet.
-The Neo-Panamax class (8,000-17,000 TEU), which can utilize the new, larger lock gates, comprises 9.2% of all container ships and 29.5% of total capacity.
+Panamax ships, designed to pass through the old Panama Canal locks, make up 6.1% of the fleet.
+The Neo-Panamax class (8,000-17,000 TEU), which can use the new, larger lock gates, comprises 9.2% of all container ships and 29.5% of the total capacity.

 Ultra-large container ships (17,000-20,000 TEU)

-Post-Panamax ships are rare in number, accounting for only 2.7% of the fleet, but they carry 12.8% of total capacity.
-These giants operate primarily on the main routes between continents.
+Post-Panamax ships are numerically rare, comprising only 2.7% of the fleet, but they carry 12.8% of the total capacity.
+These giants primarily operate on the main routes between continents.

 Mega container ships (20,000-24,500 TEU)

-The largest ships represent only 0.8% of the global fleet, but transport 4.4% of the total capacity.
-These approximately 50 mega-container ships operate exclusively on the main trade routes between Asia, Europe, and North America.## The largest container ships in the world.
-The currently largest container ship is the MSC Irina with a capacity of 24,346 TEU.
+The largest ships represent only 0.8% of the global fleet, yet transport 4.4% of the total capacity.
+These approximately 50 mega-container ships operate exclusively on the main trade routes between Asia, Europe, and North America. ## The World's Largest Container Ships The current largest container ship is the MSC Irina with a capacity of 24,346 TEU.
 The top 10 largest container ships are:

 - MSC Irina: 24,346 TEU